-The idea of propagating plants through cuttings may seem overwhelming to new gardeners, but with proper instruction, it can be easily accomplished.
+If you are new to gardening, propagating plants through cuttings may seem overwhelming.
+However, with proper instructions, it can be easily accomplished.

 In the following, you’ll learn everything you need to know about rooting marjoram cuttings in soil or water, some tricks on how to make your cuttings root faster, and easier ways to propagate marjoram.